-All Meals on Wheels services share the same fundamental ethos and commitment to the health and well-being of our community.
-However, services in each State are governed and structured differently.
+All Meals on Wheels services share the same fundamental ethos and commitment to the health and wellbeing of our community.
+However, services in each State and Territory are governed and structured differently.
 Meals on Wheels State by State.

 Who are we?

-Our Members are the peak State and Territory organisations for Meals on Wheels in NSW, Queensland, Tasmania, South Australia and Victoria, with subscriber representatives from Western Australia and the ACT.
+Our Members are the peak State and Territory organisations for Meals on Wheels in New South Wales, Queensland, Tasmania, South Australia and Victoria, with subscriber representatives from Western Australia and the ACT.